datarefugephilly/workflow/docs/harvesting.md

 <div class = "note">
   <strong>Note: URL vs UUID</strong> <br />
   The <code>URL</code> is the link to examine and harvest, and the <code>UUID</code> is a canonical ID we use to connect the URL with the data in question.
-The UUID will have been generated earlier earlier in the process.
+The UUID will have been generated earlier in the process.
 UUID stands for Universal Unique Identifier.
 </div>

 ## 2a.
 Classify Source Type & Archivability